 Importing an Attribute Schema

-Once imported, the scheme will be on its own layer and may require additional changes in order to be the active layer for data collection.
+NOTE: Once imported, the schema will be on its own layer and may require additional changes in order to be the active layer for data collection.
+Please see below on how to use schemas in the app.

 Using Attribute Schemas

-With an active layer scheme, users can begin collecting data using the pre-designed attributes, icons, any other styling settings.
+With an active layer schema, users can begin collecting data using the pre-designed attributes, icons, any other styling settings.
 To collect data using a schema please follow the steps below:

 - In the Attributes section, tap the attribute you need to enter data for